beyond-blueprints/arch-katas-2023/IndividualMicroservices/ThirdPartyAndEmailIntegrationMicroservice.md

 # Capability and Solution Description

-The Initial Data Loader sets up trip data for a user immediately after registration.
-The system notifies the user that their data is being synchronized across various systems and will be ready on the dashboard within a few minutes.
+As soon as the customer registers, UserManagementMicroservice would push an event onto Event streaming service.
+The ThirdPartyAndEmailIntegrationMicroservice message queue will consume those events and start teh preparation of the initial setup of user data.
+The system will notify the user that their data is being synchronized across various systems and will be ready on the dashboard within a few minutes.

-The DataLoader communicates with the Data Orchestrator, which in turn communicates with various systems such as GDS (Apollo/SABRE), existing airline, hotel, and car rental interfaces.
+The Data Orchestrator picks up the event data from the queue, which in turn communicates with various systems such as GDS (Apollo/SABRE), existing airline, hotel, and car rental interfaces.
 It also polls whitelisted emails to gather booking details data, applying appropriate filters.
 This service-based data fetching occurs only during the initial data setup after a user registers.
 Once the data is fetched, it is moved into a message channel cloud service.
-A serverless aggregator reads the message groups from the queue and updates the trip data for that customer in the NoSQL Cluster on the Cloud.
+A serverless aggregator reads the message groups from the queue and invokes APIs of Trip Microservice to update the trip data for that customer in the NoSQL Cluster on the Cloud.